Wildfires

 What factors influence this indicator?

-• California’s unprecedented drought and drought-related tree deaths increased the risk for extreme, high severity wildfires that spread rapidly.
-By late autumn, very dry vegetation conditions now overlap with seasonal fire-promoting winds.
+• California’s unprecedented drought and drought-related tree deaths in recent years increased the risk for extreme, high severity wildfires that spread rapidly.

 • Land use and population changes affect ignition sources and fuel availability.
 For example, new housing in or near wildland vegetation has led to increased fire losses at the wildland-urban interface.
 The expansion of the electrical distribution system, much of it vulnerable to strong winds, increases risk of wildfires.

 In 2020, 4.2 million acres burned in California, more than double the area burned in any previous year.
-Ten of the 20 largest wildfires since 1950 burned in 2020 and 2021, including the August Complex fire, the state’s first "gigafire,” having burned more than one million acres (left).
+The August Complex Fire of 2020 was the state’s first “gigafire”, having burned more than one million acres (left).
 The August Complex destroyed habitat for deer and other wildlife in the Mendocino, Six Rivers, and Shasta-Trinity National Forests (right).

 On the left a wildfire destroys a forest, on the right two deer shelter during a fire.